-The Graduate Faculty Council adopted institution-level learning objectives.
+In academic year 2024-25, the Graduate Faculty Council adopted institution-level graduate program learning objectives.

 PhD institution learning objectives